execas/execas.github.io/_posts/2020-01-05-intro-to-rop.md

 We got a shell!

 As a final exercise, we'll fix the exit code.
-As you may have noticed in the gdb output above, the program exits with exit code 2:
+As we saw in the gdb output above, the program exits with exit code 2:

 ```
 $ (cat pl.bin; cat) | ./r2l2